Kamloops Timber Supply Area

 Vision Statement

-The SFM Plan includes a set of values, objectives, indicators and targets that address environmental, economic and social aspects of forest management in the Kamloops - North Thompson.
-The Plan is based on the Canadian Standards Association (CSA) Sustainable Forest Management; Requirements and Guidance, which is one of the primary certification systems currently being used in British Columbia.
+The SFM Plan includes a set of publicly developed values, objectives, indicators and targets that address environmental, economic and social aspects of forest management in the Nicola Thompson Fraser area.
+The Plan is based on the Canadian Standards Association (CSA) Sustainable Forest Management certification Standard, one of the primary certification systems used in British Columbia.
+An SFM Plan developed according to the CSA standard sets performance objectives and targets over a defined forest area to reflect local and regional interests.
+Consistent with most certifications, and as a minimum starting point, the CSA standard requires compliance with existing forest policies, laws and regulations.

 Print PagePrint This Page